Is Vertex Inc (VERX) Stock a good value investment?

 Is Insider Trading a Real Thing?

 Almost all investors and traders prefer to invest in shares controlled by the management of a corporation as a management company will be more likely to run the business itself and to never conduct things against the management’s desires and will always try to do what is best for their shareholders.
 Currently, 70.58 percent of Vertex Inc shares are owned by insiders, and 29.53 percent are held by financial institutions.
-ANDERSEN ERIC C., the Director at Vertex Inc (VERX) has sold 10,000 shares of firm on Nov 20 at a price of $26.24 against the total amount of $0.26 million.
+ITEM SECOND IRR.
+TRUST FBO ANN, the 13(D) GROUP MEMBER at Vertex Inc (VERX) has sold 18,900 shares of firm on Dec 04 at a price of $27.82 against the total amount of $0.53 million.
 In another inside trade, ITEM SECOND IRR.
-TRUST FBO JAC, 13(D) GROUP MEMBER of Vertex Inc (NASDAQ:VERX) sold 50,318 shares of the firm on Nov 15 for a total worth of $1.33 million at a price of $26.35.
-An inside trade which took place on Nov 14, 10% Owner of Vertex Inc Westphal Jeffery sold 1,899,025 shares of firm against total price of $49.49 million at the cost of $26.06 per share.
+TRUST FBO JAC, 13(D) GROUP MEMBER of Vertex Inc (NASDAQ:VERX) sold 79,200 shares of the firm on Dec 01 for a total worth of $2.2 million at a price of $27.77.
+An inside trade which took place on Dec 01, 13(D) GROUP MEMBER of Vertex Inc ITEM SECOND IRR.
+TRUST FBO ANN sold 75,100 shares of firm against total price of $2.09 million at the cost of $27.76 per share.